jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

   - *Therapist* - The name of the therapist performing the treatment.
   - *Condition* - The type of treatment being applied.
   - *Session #* - The number of the next session.
 This number will increment automatically between sessions.
   - *Data File* - The name of the data-file the next session will generate.
 Users can configure this in [Preferences](#preferences).
+The app will warn the user if this file will overwrite an existing one of the same name.

+---

 <a name="edit-schema"></a>
 # Edit Schema